-In response to citizens concern from the public and other City or State agencies as findings, PWD conducts on-site investigations and determines if damage is attributable to the actions of the abutting property owner.
-Sidewalk trip hazards identified by PWD per Section 1 Sidewalk Maintenance Criteria are spray painted in white by PWD inspectors to alert sidewalk user of the hazard.
+In response to sidewalk concerns reported from the public, other City agencies, and State agencies, PWD conducts on-site investigations and determines if damage is attributable to the actions of the abutting property owner.
+Sidewalk trip hazards identified by PWD per Section 1, Sidewalk Maintenance Criteria, are spray painted in white by PWD inspectors to alert sidewalk user of the hazard.